Viksha3130/Plant_Disease_detection/README.md

 1) Train the model (pd.ipynb) using Colaboratory which offers Free Gpu for Training.
 2) save the model with .h5 extension
+3) Import plantdiseasedetection SQL file in Mysql using Xamp server

 ## Run
 1) Install the required Packages